Thermodynamic sampling of materials using neutral-atom quantum computers

-An important result is displayed in panels \textbf{d} and \textbf{e} of Fig.~\ref{fig:exhaustive_search}, where we show the energy distributions of the configurations explored in the exhaustive search (blue line) and those sampled by the QPU (orange line) at $\Delta\mu=-3.81\times10^{-4}$~eV ($\Delta_g=-\Delta_g^{\mathrm{max}}$) and $\Delta\mu=-3.61\times10^{-4}$~eV ($\Delta_g=0$), respectively.
+{An important result is displayed in panels \textbf{d} and \textbf{e} of Fig.~\ref{fig:exhaustive_search}, where we show histograms of the energies of the configurations explored in the exhaustive search (blue line) and those sampled by the QPU (orange line) at $\Delta\mu=-3.81\times10^{-4}$~eV ($\Delta_g=-\Delta_g^{\mathrm{max}}$) and $\Delta\mu=-3.61\times10^{-4}$~eV ($\Delta_g=0$), respectively.
+The exhaustive-search curve shows to the number of configurations at each energy (\textit{i.e.}, the density of states), while the QPU curve displays the frequency with which configurations of a given energy are sampled during the annealing process.
 As the exhaustive search enumerates all configurations by construction, its distribution spans the full energy range of the system.
 In contrast, the QPU samples only the lowest-energy portion of the spectrum, reflecting its tendency to explore configurations close to the global minimum.
 For $\Delta\mu=-3.81\times10^{-4}$~eV, the majority of the states returned by the annealer have negative energies, confirming that the device predominantly identifies configurations that contain nitrogen atoms arranged to minimise pair interactions.
 At $\Delta\mu=-3.61\times10^{-4}$~eV, the lowest accessible energy is zero, and the sampled states indeed cluster around this value.
 In both panels, the left and right vertical axes use markedly different scales.
-This choice highlights that, while the exhaustive search populates the entire energy landscape, the QPU assigns almost all of its weight to the lowest-energy configurations permitted at the corresponding chemical potential.
+This choice highlights that, while the exhaustive search samples the full energy spectrum, the QPU predominantly explores the low-energy sector of the landscape.}